-Use the cables provided by Mitsubishi Electric and Mitsubishi Electric System & Description and Service Co., Ltd. When fabricating a cable, select a wire suitable for the application.
+Use a cable supplied by Mitsubishi Electric or Mitsubishi Electric System & Service Co., Ltd. When fabricating a cable, select wires in accordance with the uses.
 For selection example, NFPA 79 (2018 Edition) in North America demands the use of a listed, certified product that has a thermoset insulator and is compliant with the NEC standard RHH, RHW, RHW-2, XHH, XHHW, or XHHW-2.